 Artspace Tampa

-Thanks to the generous donation of land by Darryl Shaw, the Tampa Arts Alliance is proud to announce that the Artspace Tampa project now has a home at 1610 E 3rd Avenue in Ybor City.
-The current plan, subject to change, envisions a building on the 23,000 sq. ft. plot of land that will house approximately 50 live/work units, 4,500 sq. ft. of gallery/amenity space.
+Preliminary plans rendered by Alfonso Architects, subject to change, envision a building on the 23,000 sq. ft. plot of land that will house approximately 60 live/work units and 4,500 sq. ft. of gallery/amenity space.
 The project will largely be financed by tax credits and supplemented with philanthropic donations.
 More details here.

 First though, there remains the completion of fundraising for pre-development work.